← Back to Blog

 1. What do you use to bill clients?

 To bill clients professionally, you can use tools like Bonsai!
-Bonsai is not just an invoicing tool; it's an all-in-one solution for freelancers and small business owners to manage their finances.
+Bonsai is not just an invoicing tool; it's an all-in-one solution for agencies and professional services providers to manage their finances.

 1. What are the different types of billing formats for client?